LavaStaff

 Platform agreement plus local employment terms

-Best when the candidate is already chosen and employment infrastructure is the blocker.
+Best when the candidate is already chosen and employment infrastructure is the blocker instead of sourcing or ramp-up.

 Freelancer marketplaces